appreciated/quick-start-material/README.md

         @Override
         public WebAppDescription initWebAppDescription() {
-            return new WebAppDescription().withDesign(MaterialDesktopView.class) // Set the "design" for the desktop .withMobileDesign(MaterialMobileView.class) // Set the "design" for the mobile platform .withLogin(new ExampleAccess()) // Set the login procedure .withRegistration(new ExampleRegistration())   // Set the registration procedure
+            return new WebAppDescription().withDesign(MaterialDesktopView.class) // Set the "design" for the desktop platform .withMobileDesign(MaterialMobileView.class) // Set the "design" for the mobile platform .withLogin(new ExampleAccess()) // Set the login procedure .withRegistration(new ExampleRegistration())   // Set the registration procedure